UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/follow_path.rst

     Object that will rotate when changing direction

 Path (Parent of a set of Empties)
-    A series of related Empty Objects.
+    A series of Empty Objects parented.

-    The *Parent Object* does not define the position of the object.
+    The **Parent Object** does not define the position of the object.

-    The *Child Objects* mark which positions the object will pass during displacement
+    The **Child Objects** mark which positions the object will pass during displacement

-    The order that the object will follow is according to the alphabetical and numerical order of the *Child Objects*.
+    The order that the object will follow is according to the alphabetical and numerical order of the **Child Objects**.

 Loop
     If selected: after arriving at the position of the last child, the object will return to the start of the displacement